 In Trusted Path mode, user authentication is, by default, a two-stage process.
 The first stage is termed "Activation" and is performed using a trusted path device (PED) which connects to the cryptographic module either directly over a physical wire or remotely over a secure network connection.
 The primary form of authentication data used during Activation is the 48-byte value that is randomly generated by a module and stored on the Black (User) iKey14 via the trusted path.
 The data on the iKey must then be entered into a module via the trusted path as part of each Activation process.
 Once Activation has been performed, the user's Partition data is ready for use within a module.
 Access to key material and cryptographic services, however, is not allowed until the second stage of authentication, "User Login", has been performed.
 This typically requires the input of a partition's challenge secret as part of a login operation.
-However, for SO authentication and for user authentication for login to a partition15, the presentation of the iKey data (i.e., equivalent to Activation) is all that is required to complete authentication.
+However, for SO authentication and for user authentication when the settings of the Partition Policy disable the use of challenge/response authentication for login to a partition15, the presentation of the iKey data (i.e., equivalent to Activation) is all that is required to complete authentication.